‘Democracy voters’ delivered for Democrats in tightest races

 “We’ll have our difference of opinion.
 And that’s how it’s supposed to be,” Biden said in remarks days before the Nov.
 8 elections.
 “But there is something else at stake: democracy itself.”

 The election results reveal both the potential and the problems with Biden’s argument for motivating voters.
-In states such as Arizona, Michigan and Pennsylvania, voters could look at their ballots and see a clear contrast between Democrats and Republican candidates who falsely claimed the 2020 presidential was rigged.
+In states such as Arizona, Michigan and Pennsylvania, voters could look at their ballots and see a clear contrast between Democrats and Republican candidates who falsely claimed the 2020 presidential race was rigged.

 And yet, the notion of democracy is open to interpretation, one that encompasses feelings about one’s own identity, political rivals, the news media and broader social changes.
 Democrats held the Senate, while Republicans are one seat shy of a House majority with votes still being counted.